-Hip to what’s going on today, Mr. Clinton took the time out during his show to pay homage to today’s hip-hop culture, covering Big Sean’s “I Don’t Fuck with You” and Cardi B’s “Bodak Yellow.”
-While jamming along with the younger generation members of the Parliament Funkadelic, Mr. Clinton went deep into his dance bag, showing he was still very agile and broke out into the “Swag Surfin’” dance move.
+Hip to what’s going on today, Mr. Clinton took the time out during his show to pay homage to today’s hip-hop culture, covering Big Sean’s “IDFWU” and Cardi B’s “Bodak Yellow.”
+Moving with rhythm to the beat alongside the younger generation members of the Parliament Funkadelic, Mr. Clinton went deep into his dance bag, showing he was still very agile and broke out into the “Swag Surfin’” dance move.

 Serving as a coach, Mr. Clinton allowed the members of the Parliament Funkadelic to run the show as he played hyped man.

-While the younger artists in the group got the party going, the elder estates provided the highlights of the night.
+While the newer generation members in the group got the party going, the elder estates provided the highlights of the night.

 Greg Thomas provided the night with multiple saxophone solos, including a rendition of “The Pink Panther Theme Song.”
 Guitarist Dewayne “Blackbyrd” Knight proved to be the real MVP.
 Through his multiple solos, Mr. Knight helped show that while Parliament Funkadelic is evolving with the times and looking to stay relevant in a new cultural climate, the classical funk vibes will not die in the process.
 A great illustration of what the night had to offer.